crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/chapter-5-review-questions.md

 **5. The text explains that nonces are used as an anti-replay method.
 What is a nonce and what property does it provide to a message to make it replay-resistant?**\
 **Answer:**\
 A nonce is a random number used only once.
 It provides the property of freshness to a message.
 The receiver tracks received nonces and will discard any message containing a duplicate nonce, ensuring each message is unique and not a replay of an old one.

+### Wireless client authentication methods

+**1. The original IEEE 802.11 standard defined Open System authentication.
+Describe the purpose of this method and what critical security function it lacks.**
+**Answer:** Open System authentication only validates that a client device is a valid IEEE 802.11 device capable of communicating with the protocol.
+It lacks any mechanism to authenticate the user's identity or verify that the client is authorized to join the network, leaving those functions to higher-layer security methods.

+**2. A network administrator is explaining why WPA2-Personal is more secure than WEP, even though both use a pre-shared secret.
+Describe the fundamental difference in how each protocol uses its secret key.**
+**Answer:** WEP uses the static pre-shared key directly to encrypt all data packets.
+In contrast, WPA2-Personal uses the Pre-Shared Key (PSK) only as a starting point for the 4-Way Handshake, which generates unique, temporary session keys for encryption, keeping the master secret secure.

+**3. The Wi-Fi Alliance introduced WPA in 2003 before the IEEE 802.11i amendment was finalized.
+Describe the specific purpose of WPA as an interim standard and the key security mechanisms it implemented from the draft 802.11i specification.**
+**Answer:** WPA served as a pre-standard stopgap to address the critical vulnerabilities of WEP immediately.
+It implemented the Temporal Key Integrity Protocol (TKIP) for dynamic encryption and the Michael message integrity check from the draft 802.11i specification.

+**4. A technician is configuring a WPA3-Enterprise network for a government agency.
+To meet the highest security requirements, they must enable the 192-bit mode.
+Name the two specific cryptographic components this mode mandates.**
+**Answer:** The 192-bit mode mandates the use of (1) AES-256-GCMP for encryption and (2) the 256-bit GMAC for integrity protection.

+**5. When configuring EAP-TLS authentication, an administrator must deploy digital certificates to both the client devices and the authentication server.
+Explain why this requirement for mutual certificate-based authentication is more secure than a method like PEAP that only uses a server-side certificate.**
+**Answer:** EAP-TLS requires mutual authentication, meaning both the server proves its identity to the client and the client proves its identity to the server using certificates.
+This is more secure than PEAP, where only the server is authenticated with a certificate, and the client authenticates with a less secure method like a username and password inside the tunnel, which can still be phished or stolen.